-For a traditional retiree who retires at 65, you have less than 5 years to access your low tax brackets.
+For a traditional retiree who retires at 65, you have less than five years to access your low tax brackets.

 For Financial Independence, the glory of being FI is prolonged access to your Tax Planning Window.
-This leads to a whole host of other issues (like what income is most tax-advantaged to live on) that is the bread and butter of FIRE.
+But, of course, this leads to a whole host of other issues (like what income is most tax-advantaged to live on) that are the bread and butter of FIRE.